wp-plugins/custom-taxonomy-order-ne/readme.txt

 == Screenshots ==

 1. Screenshot of the menu page for Custom Taxonomy Order.
-The menu completely left lists the different taxonomies.
+The WordPress menu completely left lists the different taxonomies.
-Left are the main taxonomies.
-Right (or below) are the sub-taxonomies.
+The left metabox lists the toplevel terms.
+Right (or below) are the sub-terms.

 == Changelog ==